coqui-ai/TTS/CONTRIBUTING.md

     This is a place to find feature requests, bugs.

-    Threads with the ```good first issue``` tags are a good place to start for beginners.
+    Issues with the ```good first issue``` tag are good place for beginners to take on.

-- The next version's ✨**PR**✨ [page](https://github.com/coqui-ai/TTS/pulls) with the ```🚀new version``` tag.
+- ✨**PR**✨ [pages](https://github.com/coqui-ai/TTS/pulls) with the ```🚀new version``` tag.

-    We list all the improvements we like to target for the next version there.
-You can pick one of these and start to work on it with us.
+    We list all the target improvements for the next version.
+You can pick one of them and start contributing.

 - Also feel free to suggest new features, ideas and models.
+We're always open for new things.
 ## Sending a ✨**PR**✨

 If you have a new feature, a model to implement, or a bug to squash, go ahead and send a ✨**PR**✨.